Hue Scale

 Exploration Filters

-To support benchmarking across different types of products, Hue Scale includes a filtering system that allows designers to explore apps by category, UI mode, colour strategy, and dominant colour.
+To support open-ended exploration across different types of products, I designed a filtering system that allows users to browse apps by category, UI mode, colour strategy, and dominant colour.
+This makes it easier to identify patterns within similar product types and compare how colour roles are used across different interfaces, without needing a specific product in mind first.

-Key Learnings
+07. Key Learnings

 Dark-first products tend to minimise accent usage